powerbuoy/sleek/documentation.md

 ### Register thumbnail sizes

 This is nothing special just the standard WordPress way of registering your thumbnail sizes.
-Only use this if you have to specify a crop.
-Stick to the built-in thumbnail sizes as much as possible.
+Stick to the built-in thumbnail size names as much as possible since they will be created regardless.

 ### Actually, use WP's built in sizes as far as we can (cus they're gonna get created anyway on every upload)